 Welcome to Fíonta Sessions: Fonteva Finance!
 In this first blog post, we’ll get acquainted with the Salesforce platform on which Fonteva is built and discuss the basics of the Fonteva Finance App.

-Because Fonteva also serves as the Subledger for your organization (I probably just lost some readers right there – ha ha), it’s critical that the Finance team be in the know as to how Fonteva is generating journal entries for all the money coming into your organization.
+Because Fonteva also serves as the subledger for your organization, it’s critical that the finance team be in the know as to how Fonteva is generating journal entries for all the monies coming into your organization.

-So this series is for all the Finance team reps that need to know how to get the data they need from Fonteva to do their jobs: posting to the financial system, reconciling with the Financial system, and everyone’s favorite, prepping for and passing the annual audit.
-(I really just lost some readers there!)
+So this series is for all the finance team reps who need to know how to get the necessary data from Fonteva to do their jobs: posting to the financial system, reconciling with the financial system, and everyone’s favorite, prepping for and passing the annual audit.

 The Fonteva User Interface

-- All the people in your system are stored in the Contacts object.
+- People in your system are stored in the Contacts object.

-- All the Organizations in your system are stored in the Accounts object.
+- Organizations in your system are stored in the Accounts object.

 These are standard Salesforce objects and serve as the base of the Salesforce platform.
-To get to each object, you click on a Tab along the top of the page.
-The tab name is the object name.
+To get to each object, you click on a tab along the top of the page.
+The tab label is the object name.

-Because Salesforce knows that not every team works with the same information, you can also arrange tabs into different groups for different teams.
-These groups are called Apps, and they can be assigned to certain teams.
+Because Salesforce knows that not every team works with the same information, you can also arrange tabs into different groups.
+These groups are called Apps, and they can be assigned to specific teams.

 Fonteva Finance App

-There are lots of Finance-specific standard objects in Fonteva, and a specific Finance app within the system to make your life easier.
-If you are on the Finance team and do not automatically land in the Finance app, ask your system administrator to assign that app as your default.
+There are lots of finance-specific standard objects in Fonteva, and a specific finance app within the system to make your life easier.
+If you are on the finance team and do not see the finance app upon login, ask your system administrator to assign that app as your default.